Equipment

 Reach Stacker

-Walkie reach stackers are similar to the straddle stacker but are equipped with a Pantograph carriage.
-That means the carriage is able to maneuver loads forward, away from the stacker’s body.
+Walkie reach stackers are similar to the straddle stacker but are equipped with a Pantograph carriage, which means the carriage is able to maneuver loads forward, away from the stacker’s body.
 They are most frequently used in applications such as loading trucks, utility vehicles and grocery storerooms.

 Counterbalanced Stacker